CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-manage.md

 ### Pausing a virtual desktop

+1. Log in to SD Desktop.
+Access the correct virtual desktop on the homepage under **All connections**.

-1. Close all the programs, save or close all the files, and log out from the virtual desktop to prevent data corruption.
+2. Close all the programs, save or close all the files, and log out from the virtual desktop to prevent data corruption.

-2. On the SD Desktop homepage, click **Go To SD Desktop Management**.
+3. On the SD Desktop homepage, click **Go To SD Desktop Management**.

-3. At the bottom of the page, under **Available desktops** choose the correct virtual desktop, and in the same row, on the right side, click **Pause desktop**.
+4. At the bottom of the page, under **Available desktops** choose the correct virtual desktop, and in the same row, on the right side, click **Pause desktop**.

-4. Confirm the operation via the notification.
+5. Confirm the operation via the notification.
 Pausing a desktop may take up to 30 minutes.

 !!! note
     You can't access or detach a volume while a desktop is paused.